Barmbey History, Family Crest & Coats of Arms

 Early Notables of the Barmbey family (pre 1700)

-More information is included under the topic Early Barmbey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Barmbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barmbey family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Barmbey surname or a spelling variation of the name include : John Barnabie who settled in Virginia in 1620; James Barnaby who settled in Virginia in 1640; Sarah Barnaby who settled in Virginia in 1640.